aubreyrees/lite-boolean-formulae/README.rst

 License
 =======
-``django-babik-shadow-accounts`` is licensed under the BSD license.
+lite-boolean-formula is licensed under the BSD license.
 See LICENSE for the full license